Undiscovered Italy: Three Under-the-Radar Regions to See Now

-You’ve been to Rome, Florence, and Venice and now you’re ready to dig deeper, right?
-Time to head to these three regions favored by Italians—one for wine, one for village life, and one for beaches.
+So you’ve zipped around Rome, shopped in Florence, and cruised Venice's canals.
+Are you ready to dig deeper?
+If so, it's time to head to one of these three regions favored by Italians—one for wine, one for village life, and one for beaches.

 Set in the center of Italy, Umbria is Italy’s only region that was never invaded by outside forces, as proud Umbrians will tell you, and that includes the waves of foreign tourists flooding Tuscany.
 Here, village life is still characterized by long lunches of rustic home-style cooking, leisurely strolls through medieval cobblestoned streets, and vast swaths of fields and rolling hills dotted by olive groves.
 Perugia is the capital, but you’re better off staying in a small village like Gubbio, where you can sleep in a converted monastery now called the Park Hotel ai Cappuccini, a member of Small Luxury Hotels.
 Head to Piazza Grande for the best views of the terra cotta roofed houses below and gorge on fresh pasta at Ristorante di Porta Tessenaca.
 Rent a car and zip along the winding roads to Bevagna, where you’ll find a charming outdoor market and antiques shops selling Umbria’s majolica ceramics and other hard-to-find pieces.